JoeyyScott/Gamer-Supplies/README.md

 - ![#eee6e6](https://via.placeholder.com/15/eee6e6/000000?text=+) `#eee6e6`: Isabaline
 - ![#141414](https://via.placeholder.com/15/141414/000000?text=+) `#141414`: Eerie Black

 I tested my colour contrasts against the AA guidelines using [this tool](https://learnui.design/tools/accessible-color-generator.html) as mentioned in my technologies section.
+This was done for the accessibility section of the distinction performance.
 I have included a picture below as proof:

 ![Accessible Colours](docs/images/aaproof.png)